wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 * Admins also get access to three free order bumps funnel templates to utilize.
 * Track your WordPress upsell funnel data on Google Analytics and Facebook Pixel.
 * Create fully customizable upsell offer pages without any coding skills.
-* Build responsive and product-specific offer pages.
+* Build responsive and product-specific offer pages with Page Builders
 * Create global woo-funnels that trigger regardless of any product or category.
 * Offer an upgrade of the existing product in the cart
-* Show exclusive product upsell offers based on the order email.
+* Show exclusive product offers based on the order email.
-* Display intelligently upsell offers if a customer skips the first funnel for a specific product in the purchase.
+* Display multiple upsell offers if a customer skips the first funnel for a specific product in the purchase.
 * Customize responsive bump offer design specifically according to your WooCommerce upsell products.
-* Skip bump offers if the offer product is already added to the cart.
+* Auto Skip bump offers if the offer product is already added to the cart.

-== START SELLING MORE TODAY ==
+== 📈 START SELLING MORE TODAY ==

 [**Upsell Funnel Builder Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=order-bump-pro)

 == ⭐ Salient Features Of Upsell Funnel Builder for WooCommerce ==

-#### 1) Page Builder Support to Build Responsive Upsell Offers
+#### 1) Labels For Different Kinds Of Offers

-Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
-Our plugin allows you to easily create and customize your upsell offer pages without coding knowledge.
+Merchants run different offers daily.
+Offers like upselling, cross-selling, festive season deals, Halloween specials, and the list goes on.
+Having a label functionality dedicated to differentiating these offers helps the merchants.

 #### 2) Shortcodes To Build Useful Offer Page Elements